eteppo/eteppo/content/post/why-and-how-to-become-a-wikipedian/index.md

 * Images: `[[File:filename.png|thumb|Caption]]` adds the file that has been previously uploaded to Wikipedia.
 Search for _Wikipedia extended image syntax_ when you need more settings.
 * Categorization: `[[Category:Name]]` adds the page to _Category:Name_.
 It is usually placed at the bottom of the article's Wikitext.
 * Messages: `{{cn}}` is the famous _[citation needed]_ tag that you can add after a claim that lacks a reference.
 See _Wikipedia:Template\_messages_ for all message templates.
 * Redirection: `#REDIRECT [[Target page]]` redirects automatically to the article _Target page_.
-It might be easier to use the Wikipedia's graphical interface to change titles of pages.
+Use the visual interface for transfering pages; it handles the links correctly.

 Search for the help pages if you want to make fancier things like tables and quotes.
-A lot of HTML can be used within Wikitext too.

 ### 5. Sandboxing